Kronstadt rebellion: Background

 As the Russian Civil War wound down in late 1920, the Bolsheviks presided over a nation in ruin.
-Their communist Red Army had defeated Pyotr Wrangel's anti-communist White Army, and was militarily equipped to suppress outstanding peasant insurrections, but faced mass disillusionment from unbearable living conditions—famine, disease, cold, and weariness—induced by the years of war and exacerbated by Bolshevik war communism policies.
-Peasants had started to resent government requisition policy, with seizures of their already meager harvest being coupled with cutbacks on bread rations and a fuel shortage.
+Their communist Red Army had defeated Pyotr Wrangel's anti-communist White Army, and was militarily equipped to suppress outstanding peasant insurrections, but faced mass disillusionment from unbearable living conditions—famine, disease, cold, and weariness—induced by the years of war and exacerbated by the Bolshevik policy of war communism.
+Peasants had started to resent government requisitions of grain, with seizures of their already meager harvest being coupled with cutbacks on bread rations and a fuel shortage.

 Despite military victory and stabilized foreign relations, Russia faced a serious social and economic crisis.
 As foreign troops began to withdraw, Bolshevik leaders continued to sustain tight control of the economy through the policy of war communism.
 Discontent grew among the Russian populace, particularly the peasantry, who felt disadvantaged by government grain requisitioning (prodrazvyorstka, the forced seizure of large portions of the peasants' grain crop used to feed urban dwellers).
 In resistance of these policies, peasants began refusing to till their farms.
 In February 1921, the Cheka reported 155 peasant uprisings across Russia.
 The workers in Petrograd were also involved in a series of strikes, caused by the reduction of bread rations by one third over a ten-day period.
 With this information and already stoked discontent, the revolt at the Kronstadt naval base began as a protest over the plight of the country.
 Agricultural and industrial production had been drastically reduced and the transport system was disorganized.

 The arrival of winter and the maintenance of "war communism" and various deprivations by Bolshevik authorities led to increased tensions in the countryside (as in the Tambov Uprising) and in the cities, especially Moscow and Petrograd—where strikes and demonstrations took place—in early 1921.
 Due to the maintenance and reinforcement of "war communism", living conditions worsened even more after the fighting ended.